mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 sockets, which are easier to solder to the board and easier to source.

 * <b>Soldered Pico:</b> The original version of the board, designed for the Pico to be directly soldered to the board.
+This takes advantage of the "castellated" edge connectors on the Pico, which make it possible to solder a Pico directly to another circuit board as though it were an SMD component.
+I started with this approach because it reduces the total number of parts needed and makes the boards more compact, but it has the disadvantage that the Pico can't be replaced (if it ever breaks) without a lot of difficult solder removal.

-The **Socketed Pico** version should be considered the most up-to-date and authoritative version of the board.
-As of this writing, they're all functionally equivalent, but I don't plan to continue updating the older designs, because I think almost everyone building the DIY boards will prefer the through-hole-sockets version.
-Installing the Pico in sockets is a big advantage because it lets you easily remove and replace the Pico if it ever breaks.
+I think almost everyone building the DIY boards will prefer the through-hole-sockets version, which is why I chose that as the final official design.
+Installing the Pico in sockets is a big advantage over soldering it directly to the board, because it lets you easily remove and replace the Pico if it ever breaks.
 The SMD-sockets version of the board accomplishes that, too, but it violates the "through-hole parts only" mandate of this board set, plus the dependency on that unique Harwin part number might make it difficult to source parts in the future.
 The through-hole sockets are generic commodity parts made by multiple manufacturers, so they should be easy to source indefinitely.

 ## How to connect devices